telefonicaid/fiware-livedemoapp/README.md

 http://forge.fi-ware.eu/plugins/mediawiki/wiki/fiware/index.php/M%C3%A1laga_open_datasets#Plagues_tracking

 Under the above concept there is a Java-based Hive client querying the Cosmos cluster through the TCP/10000 port, where a Hive server listens for incoming connections.
 This Hive client is governed by a Web application exposing a GUI (a map of the city of Malaga and a set of controls) the final user operates in order to get certain visualizations of the data.
 These visualizations/operations are:
-- Current focuses.
+- Get the current focuses.
 The map shows the neighbourhoods affected by the selected type of plague.
+A neighbourhood is affected by a plague if a technician had to work in mitigating the plague in that neighbourhood the last month.
-- Infection forecast.
-The map shows a forecast on the neighbourhoods that will probably fe infected by the selected type of plague.
+- Get an infection forecast.
+The map shows a forecast about the neighbourhoods that will probably fe infected by the selected type of plague.
+The forecast is based on the historical number of incidences, the weather and the proximity to already infected neighbourhoods.

 The plague types the user can select are:
 - Rats